That is the question.

 I don’t want to re-estimate Items, because it will create mess in my estimation process.
 We won’t be able to refer to re-estimated Items.Scrum Master

-Fair point.
-This is strong advantage of this approach – each Item in Product Backlog can be used as reference for further estimations.
-The re-estimated Item cannot.
-It can also be extremely confusing for new team members or people from outside the Scrum Team – they just don’t know what happened and can deliberate why this Backlog Item is estimated much lower than the others.
+Fair point, this is a strong disadvantage of this approach.
+Each Item in Product Backlog should be able to be used as a reference for further estimations, while the re-estimated Item cannot.
+It can also be extremely confusing for a new team members or people from outside the Scrum Team – they just don’t know what happened and can deliberate why this Backlog Item is estimated much lower than the others.